AdobeDocs/experience-manager-65.pt-BR/help/forms/using/using-sendtoprinter-api.md

   Ao enviar um documento para uma impressora, especifique um destes protocolos de impressão:

-   * **CUPS** `: A printing protocol named common UNIX printing system.
+   * **XÍCARAS** `: A printing protocol named common UNIX printing system.
 This protocol is used for UNIX operating systems and enables a computer to function as a print server.
 The print server accepts print requests from client applications, processes them, and sends them to configured printers.
 On the IBM AIX® operating system, usage of CUPS is not recommended.`
-   * &quot;**DirectIP** `: A standard protocol for remote printing and managing print jobs.
+   * **DirectIP** `: A standard protocol for remote printing and managing print jobs.
 This protocol can be used locally or remotely.
 Print queues are not required.`
    * &quot;**LPD** `: A printing protocol named Line Printer Daemon protocol or Line Printer Remote (LPR) protocol.
 This protocol provides network print server functionality for UNIX-based systems.`
    * **SharedPrinter** `: A printing protocol that enables a computer to use a printer that is configured for that computer.`
-   * **CIF**: o serviço de Saída oferece suporte ao protocolo de impressão CIF (Common Internet File System).
+   * **CIF**: o serviço de Saída dá suporte ao protocolo de impressão CIF (Common Internet File System).

 ## Uso do Serviço SendToPrinter {#using-sendtoprinter-service}